metrorailings/OwlBlog/content/posts/division-round-insights.md

 ## Texans @ Chiefs

 Chiefs with the big plays dominating this game.
+The Chiefs came out a bit dry, but then ramped things up quickly and rode the momentum to a 50+ point beatdown.